 This fast-casual neighborhood burger joint boasts a menu of 13 burgers along with salads, fried sides, and boozy milkshakes.
 Try the Umami topped with grilled onions, mushrooms, Gruyère, and truffle aioli and a side of house-made onion rings.

-Sunny's is a neighborhood diner serves breakfast all day.
-Try the mangia: roasted potatoes, broccoli, zucchini, tomatoes, and spinach, topped in eggs, pesto, and pecorino romano cheese.
+Sunny's is a neighborhood diner that serves breakfast all day.
+Try the mangia: roasted potatoes, broccoli, zucchini, tomatoes, and spinach, topped with eggs, pesto, and pecorino romano cheese.

 Casual Mexican eats such as tlacoyos with pear cactus leaves, black beans, tomato, onion, and cheese.

 Enjoy fresh, authentic Mexican food cooked in an open kitchen.
 Order the alambre—Mexican stir-fry with your choice of tortilla, meat, cheese, and vegetables.